A-08884

 Plain Language

-Before using a high-risk AI system to make or assist in making a consequential decision, a deployer must give the end user at least five business days' advance notice — in clear, conspicuous, multilingual terms — that AI will be used.
-The deployer must also provide a meaningful opportunity to opt out and have the decision made by a human instead, with no adverse consequences for opting out and a 45-day deadline to render the human decision.
-When the AI decision would confer a benefit, the deployer must offer the end user the option to waive the five-day waiting period; if waived, notice must still be given as early as practicable.
-End users may exercise the opt-out no more than once per consequential decision in a six-month period.
-An urgent-necessity exception applies where compliance would cause imminent detriment to the end user's welfare (e.g., emergency benefits), but even in that case the right to request human review is never waived.
-These rights cannot be waived by contract.
+Before using a high-risk AI system for a consequential decision, deployers must notify the end user at least five business days in advance — in clear, consumer-friendly terms and in all languages the company offers — that AI will be used.
+The deployer must also provide the end user a meaningful opportunity to opt out of the automated process and have the decision made by a human instead; opting out may not trigger adverse consequences and the deployer must render a decision within 45 days.
+When the AI decision would confer a benefit (e.g., social benefits, housing, emergency funds), the deployer must offer the user the option to waive the five-day advance notice, after which notice must still be given as early as practicable.
+Users are limited to one opt-out per consequential decision within a six-month period.
+An urgent-necessity exception exists: if compliance would cause imminent detriment to the end user, the notice and opt-out obligations are waived — but the right to request human review is never waived.

 Statutory Text